wayne1116/2019-Google-KickStart/RoundC/README.md

 ---

 ### Circuit Board
-- Define Pi,j as the maximum number of contigious cells on the right of the cell i, j in each row.
+- Define P<sub>i,j</sub> as the maximum number of contigious cells on the right of the cell i, j in each row.

 - Find the area of the largest rectangle in each column.